Gabriel-Lewis/ThinkPiece/README.md

 </Provider>
 ```

 [React Modal](https://github.com/reactjs/react-modal) was used to display modals throughout this project.
-It was used on the login page to recreate a similar login experience to Medium's.
+It was used on the login page to recreate a similar login experience to Medium's, as well as the edit profile modal.

 Thinkpiece's backend is supported with PostgreSQL.